V-Squared/v2-Plan/system/reference.md

 ## Purpose
 The purpose of labels is for you to invest a little time into classification to save big time when you need to search.

-## Mandatory Label groups and their function in V²Plan:
+## Mandatory Base Label groups and their function in V²Plan:
 4 mandatory labels have to be selected on issue creation.
 They are needed for other parts of the V²Plan system to function.

 1. m.board: Which Section of our Organization the issue belongs to.